Hawai’i Trip Journal 2010

 When I asked the initial woman from whom I had made my purchases whether the papayas and tomatoes had been sprayed, she mimed a giant, outraged scoff, with a glance at her friend with whom she was carving up and munching a mango.
 Then she responded in singsong story-telling cadence, “Now why would I poison my plants when my dog likes to eat my papayas, and I would have to pay the vet a lot more money if I put spray on my plants.”
 That was followed by native words and a second imperious scoff.

 As good-spirited and touching as the event was, the full gist of it did not get across to me until Lindy realized that she had lost her prescription sunglasses somewhere in Hanapepe.
 We checked the galleries, the pie lady, most of the vendors, the routes that we had covered separately and together.
-Only after that did I suggest we try the banana man, a site L had rejected as a possibility.
+Only after that did I suggest we try the banana man, a site Lindy had rejected as a possibility.
 It turned out that she had left them there, and the old guy told her that he had brought them to the market manager.

 Ultimately we figured out who that was: a younger native woman.
 When she produced the glasses, Lindy was so relieved that she hugged her.
-Then I bought additional spinach and eggplant from a nearby vendor out of general potlatch spirit.
+Then I bought additional spinach and eggplant from a nearby vendor out of general aloha spirit.
 The manager had just explained that this was a new market and its participants have so few sources of income; it was really special for them to take from their own gardens and their handful of trees and be able to make some extra money.

-We managed to have our 44th wedding anniversary dinner, almost a month late, at a gourmet natural-foods restaurant called Merriman’s, where we were assigned a super-lively waitress named Hollan from Redwood City.
-Once she figured out, by sheer chattiness, that the David Wolfe we knew (and who had, to her astonishment, a farm on the island) was the same David Wolfe she idolized, she became almost a third party to our meal.
+We managed to have a 44th wedding anniversary dinner, almost a month late, at a gourmet natural-foods restaurant called Merriman’s, where we were assigned a super-lively waitress named Hollan from Redwood City.
+Once she figured out, by sheer chattiness, that the David Wolfe we knew (and who had, to her astonishment, a farm on the island) was the same David Wolfe she idolized, she became a third party to our meal.

 The headlights of the Hyundai Elantra are so old and scratched that they have the power of a weak flashlight.
 That, plus the fact that we were just too tired, kept us from a David Wolfe/Nick Good/David Wilcock extravaganza with music and dancing in Kapa’a.